ranilb/Credit_Risk_Analysis/README.md

 As the last step, the classification report was obtained and shown below:

  <img width="711" alt="SMOKE_classification" src="https://user-images.githubusercontent.com/112113327/213526553-8b2efb28-c391-4eb3-b955-999639bc3175.png">
+THe precession is 0.01 and sensitivity is 0.61 for this oversampling technique.
+The precession and sensitivity and sensitivity values do not provide a justice to make good predictions.

 ### Cluster Centroid Undersampling